bplmaps/lmec-main-site/content/articles/mapping-black-cambridge.md

 {{< figure src="/images/blog/blackCambridge-census1810violet.png" class="figure-center" caption="A screenshot of \"Vilot\" in the 1810 Census.">}}

-She is the head of a household of seven people, all in the "All other free Persons" column.
+She is the head of a household of seven people, all of whom are tallied in the "All other free Persons" column.
 In 1820, a "Violet Cersmer" is in the census, likely the same person as "Vilot Casemear."
 This time, she is the head of a Black household of five: two girls, two adult women, and a young man:

 {{< figure src="/images/blog/blackCambridge-census1820violet.png" class="figure-center" caption="Violet appears in the 1820 census, along with other members of the household.">}}